 Balanced Rock—At 128 feet tall, it glows in the afternoon sun.
 Find an accessible viewpoint at this popular spot.

-The Windows Section—See North Window, Turret Arch and the Double Arch and it’s the best area to see if limited on time.
+The Windows Section—If you are limited on time, See the North Window, Turret Arch and the Double Arch.
+It’s the best area to see.

 Getting to Arches National Park

 Arches National Park and Canyonlands National Park are located close together.
-It’s five miles north of Moab.
-Arches National Park is open 365-days a year and 24-hours a day.
+Arches National Park is five miles north of Moab.
+It is open 365 days a year and 24 hours a day.
 A seven-day pass for Arches National Park is $30.
 It also requires a timed entry reservation, purchased in advance through Recreation.gov ($2).

 With limited services, remember to carry enough water and food for the day.
 Visitor centers offer hydration stations though bottled water is not for sale in the national parks.